DEATH VALLEY

 Discover the breathtaking beauty of Death Valley through a photography workshop that goes beyond the surface.
 From the sweeping sand dunes that stretch endlessly under the vast sky to rugged, remote landscapes that few choose to explore, this experience is crafted for photographers ready to push boundaries, work for their compositions, and immerse themselves in the raw magnificence of one of the most striking deserts on Earth.
 Every moment is an opportunity to connect deeply with the land, to discover its hidden stories, and to capture its timeless essence in your images.

-Group Size: Limited to 3 participants for maximum attention and focus.
+Group Size: Limited to 6 participants, offering 3 to 1 instructor/guide ratio for maximum attention and focus.
 This small group size also minimizes our impact on Death Valley’s sensitive and fragile environments.

-Workshop Leader: Hosted and taught by Andrew Hertel.
+Workshop Leader: Hosted and taught by Andrew Hertel and Seth Hamel.

 About the Workshop